Sarah Lanman Smith: Syria

 Smith studied and learned three languages: Arabic, French, and Italian.
 She spent most of the time in her school, which was established soon after her arrival, and for awhile was the only schoolmistress in all of Syria.
 The schoolhouse, which was erected upon a plan of her own, was filled by a large number of children of Egyptian, Arabian, and Turkish parents, who, under the care of their teacher, made considerable progress.
 Her residence among the Mohegans prepared her for her duties in Syria, and gave her the advantage of an experience.
 In the Sunday school, she instructed the 15 or 20 children who attended.
 Under her labors, the school gradually and constantly increased.
+She and her husband Eli adopted an eight-year Greek Orthodox student, Rahil Ata in 1834.
 In repeated instances, the Moslem parents kept their children under Smith's care after the school had been condemned.

 One of the most pleasant circumstances connected with the missionary life of Mrs. Smith, was her visit to the Holy Land, in 1835.
 From early childhood, she had regarded the city of Jerusalem with a feeling of veneration.
 She traversed the mountains of Galilee, and stood upon the summits of Carmel, Gerizim, Tabor, Hermon, Lebanon, Olivet, and Calvary.

 Death and legacy

-After visiting the prominent places of the Holy Land, Smith returned again to her station at Beirut, where she labored until June, 1836, when her health failing, she set sail with her husband for Smyrna with the hope of regaining it.
+After visiting the prominent places of the Holy Land, Smith returned again to her station at Beirut, where she labored until June 1836, when her health failing, she set sail with her husband for Smyrna with the hope of regaining it.
 At this point, her suffering commenced.
 The vessel in which they sailed was old and uncomfortable.
 The fifth night after leaving Beirut, the vessel was wrecked on the north side of the island of Cyprus, and the voyagers barely escaped.
 Eventually, they landed on a sandy shore, in a destitute condition.
 They arrived at Smyrna in 33 days after they left Beirut.
 Here, her strength gradually failed.
-The consumption grew worse; and on September 30, 1836, she died at Boojah, Greece, a small village about 5 miles from Smyrna.
+The consumption grew worse; and on September 30, 1836, she died at Boojah, Ottoman Empire, a small village about 5 miles from Smyrna.
 On the following day, as word spread through Smyrna that Mrs. Smith died, the flags of the American vessels in the harbor were seen lowering to half-mast, and that upon the dwelling of the consul was shrouded with the drapery of death.
 On October 1, she was buried.
 Memoir of Mrs. Sarah Lanman Smith (1839) was written by Smith and edited after her death by Edward W. Hooker.